-Leasehold improvements 4 years or over the remaining term of the lease, if shorter

-Furniture, fixtures and equipment 4 years Motor vehicles 4 years
+Leasehold improvements 4 years or over the remaining term of the lease, if shorter Furniture, fixtures and equipment 4 years

 Where parts of an item of property, plant and equipment have different useful lives, the cost of the item is allocated on a reasonable basis between the parts and each part is depreciated separately.
 Both the useful life of an asset and its residual value, if any, are reviewed annually.